blinktrace · research program

 Appearance branch ceiling in a held-out run

-A representative CNN run climbs from near-chance initialization to the low 0.8 AUC range, suggesting real signal without trivial initialization leakage.
+A representative CNN run climbs from near-chance initialization to the low 0.8 AUC range — real signal, without trivial initialization leakage.

 0.62–0.67 AUC